 $ grep " install " /var/log/dpkg.log

-Sample output from my Ubuntu system:
+Sample output from Ubuntu:

 If log rotation is enabled, you can view the previous install log using command: